HomeAnswers

 The Codex Sinaiticus

-The Codex Sinaiticus, compiled around 350 CE, contains the oldest known complete New Testament in the entire world.
-It was discovered in St. Catherine’s monastery in Egypt by Constantin von Tischendorf in 1846.
-Due to some political and international matters, the Codex is now split among four museums: the Liepzig University Library in Germany, the National Library of Russia in St Petersburg, St Catherine’s Monastery in Sinai, and the British Library, but it has also been compiled into digital form and remains under study.
+The Codex Sinaiticus, also known as the Sinai Bible, compiled around 350 CE, contains the oldest known complete Greek New Testament in the world.
+It was discovered in Saint Catherine’s monastery in Egypt by Constantin von Tischendorf in 1846.
+Due to some political and international matters, the Codex is now split among four museums: the Leipzig University Library in Germany, the National Library of Russia in Saint Petersburg, Saint Catherine’s Monastery in Sinai, and the British Library.
+However, it has also been compiled into digital form and remains under study.

 The Codex Sassoon oldest bible